Skip to content

 The offence of larceny is generally classified as a table offence and therefore will be heard at a Local Court.
 However, in some instances, it may be dealt with at the District if elected by either yourself or the prosecution.

-While we are a Parramatta and Sydney based criminal law firm, Benjamin Leonardo – The Defenders have a wealth of experience in defending criminal cases all over NSW.
+While we are a Parramatta and Sydney based criminal law firm, Essere – The Defenders have a wealth of experience in defending criminal cases all over NSW.
 Therefore, we are able to effectively represent our clients regardless of the location.

 Schedule a first consultation with our criminal defence lawyers now.